T-Python-June-24/LAB-APPS-VIEWS/README.md

 ## When requesting `http://127.0.0.1:8000/password/generate/`, it should return a randomly generated password of length 10 characters (letters, upper, lower, symbols)  :
 - `e$dkjf@mA2`

+##LAB for Templates / Resolving URLs / Static Files :
+Using your previous  LAB-APPS-VIEWS:
+Use templates to render the pages.
+Link to your pages (about page and password generator page)   at the top of the home page (use dynamic links).
+Display an image in the about us page (choose any image & use static files).

+after you finish, sync your chagens and create a pull request.